 This means that if we look at all 1,000 professional services firms studied, only 7% did webinars monthly or more frequently.
 Consistently delivering webinars on a monthly basis could be one way B2B companies can differentiate their marketing efforts.

 Does this mean you should be doing monthly webinars?
 Probably not.
-It takes time to build an audience to promote a webinar to.
+It takes time to build an audience that will regularly attend your webinars.
 In any case, webinars still need to be promoted effectively.

 How do you promote a webinar?